pypa/pipenv/docs/advanced.md

 Note

-Each month, [PyUp.io](https://pyup.io>)updates the `safety` database of insecure Python packages and [makes it available to the open source community for free](https://pyup.io/safety/).
+Each month, [PyUp.io](https://pyup.io) updates the `safety` database of insecure Python packages and [makes it available to the open source community for free](https://pyup.io/safety/).
 Each time you run `pipenv check` to show you vulnerable dependencies, Pipenv makes an API call to retrieve and use those results.

 For more up-to-date vulnerability data, you may also use your own safety API key by setting the environment variable `PIPENV_PYUP_API_KEY`.